tencentyun/intlcloud-documents/product/CDN与加速/内容分发网络/用户权限/CDN权限说明_intl.md

 The sub-users with this feature can apply for a Cloud API Key (for more information, refer to [Applying for Security Credential](https://intl.cloud.tencent.com/document/product/228/9261) and use the key to call the following Cloud APIs for domain configuration management (the specified domain must be covered by the permission):

 + [UpdateCdnConfig](https://cloud.tencent.com/doc/api/231/3933): Modify domain configuration
-+ [UpdateCache]: Modify the settings of domain caching rules
++ UpdateCache: Modify the settings of domain caching rules
-+ [UpdateCdnHost]: Modify the settings of domain origin server
++ UpdateCdnHost: Modify the settings of domain origin server

 ### Delete Domain
 #### Note: